jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

 ### 10 Exceptions to section 9
 (1) Nothing in section 9 prevents—
-  (a) a lawyer from being employed by a person other than a person described in paragraphs (a) to (h) of section 9(1); or (b) a conveyancing practitioner from being employed by a person other than a person described in paragraphs (a) to (i) of section 9(2); or
+  (a) a lawyer from being employed by a person other than a person described in paragraphs (a) to (j) of section 9(1); or (b) a conveyancing practitioner from being employed by a person other than a person described in paragraphs (a) to (i) of section 9(2); or
-  (c) a lawyer who is employed by a person other than a person described in paragraphs (a) to (h) of section 9(1) from providing in the course of his or her employment regulated services to his or her employer; or
+  (c) a lawyer who is employed by a person other than a person described in paragraphs (a) to (j) of section 9(1) from providing in the course of his or her employment regulated services to his or her employer; or
   (d) a conveyancing practitioner who is employed by a person other than a person described in paragraphs (a) to (i) of section 9(2) from providing in the course of his or her employment regulated services to his or her employer; or
   (e) a lawyer to whom paragraph (c) of this subsection applies from assisting or enabling his or her employer to provide to the public regulated services that are not—
     (i) legal services that come within the definition of reserved areas of work; or